David Hestenes: Geometric algebra and calculus

 Spacetime algebra provided the starting point for two main lines of research: on its implications for quantum mechanics specifically and for mathematical physics generally.

 The first line began with the fact that reformulation of the Dirac equation in terms of spacetime algebra reveals hidden geometric structure.
 Among other things, it reveals that the complex factor $i \hbar$ in the equation is a geometric quantity (a bivector) identified with electron spin, where $i$ specifies the spin direction and $\hbar /2$ is the spin magnitude.
 The implications of this insight have been studied in a long series of papers with the most significant conclusion linking it to Schrödinger's zitterbewegung and proposing a zitterbewegung interpretation of quantum mechanics.
 Research in this direction is still active.

 The second line of research was dedicated to extending geometric algebra to a self-contained geometric calculus for use in theoretical physics.
 Its culmination is the book Clifford Algebra to Geometric Calculus which follows an approach to differential geometry that uses the shape tensor (second fundamental form).
 Innovations in the book include the concepts of vector manifold, differential outermorphism, vector derivative that enables coordinate-free calculus on manifolds, and an extension of the Cauchy integral theorem to higher dimensions.

 Hestenes emphasizes the important role of the mathematician Hermann Grassmann for the development of geometric algebra, with William Kingdon Clifford building on Grassmann's work.
 Hestenes is adamant about calling this mathematical approach “geometric algebra” and its extension “geometric calculus,” rather than referring to it as “Clifford algebra”.
 He emphasizes the universality of this approach, the foundations of which were laid by both Grassmann and Clifford.
 He points out that contributions were made by many individuals, and Clifford himself used the term “geometric algebra” which reflects the fact that this approach can be understood as a mathematical formulation of geometry, whereas, so Hestenes asserts, the term “Clifford algebra” is often regarded as simply “just one more algebra among many other algebras”, which withdraws attention from its role as a unified language for mathematics and physics.

 Hestenes' work has been applied to Lagrangian field theory, formulation of a gauge theory of gravity alternative to general relativity by Lasenby, Doran and Gull, which they call gauge theory gravity (GTG), and it has been applied to spin representations of Lie groups.
 Most recently, it led Hestenes to formulate conformal geometric algebra, a new approach to computational geometry.
 This has found a rapidly increasing number of applications in engineering and computer science.

+He has contributed to the main conferences in this field, the International Conference on Clifford Algebras (ICCA) and the Applications of Geometric Algebra in Computer Science and Engineering (AGACSE) series.